-While toe walking is completely normal as children learn to walk, it should phase out by age 2.
-If children with cerebral palsy continue to walk on their toes past 2 years old, it’s most likely because spasticity in the calves is pulling the heels up.
+When children are learning to walk, they may walk only on their toes for a time, rather than taking the typical heel-to-toe steps.
+However, while toe walking as a toddler is completely normal, it should phase out by age 2.
+If children with cerebral palsy continue to walk on their toes past 2 years old, it’s most likely because spasticity in the calves is pulling on the heels and keeping them from reaching the ground.
+As the child continues to grow older, spasticity may continue increasing, and toe walking may become a habit that’s very difficult to break.

 What Causes Toe Walking in Children with Cerebral Palsy?